masum184e/opencv_python/README.md

+# Introduction
+OpenCV (Open Source Computer Vision Library) is an open-source computer vision and machine learning software library.
+It provides a wide variety of tools and functions that help in tasks such as image and video processing, object detection, motion tracking, and more.

+OpenCV-Python is the Python wrapper for OpenCV.
+It allows you to use OpenCV's C++ library functions in Python scripts.
+OpenCV-Python is well-suited for fast prototyping of computer vision applications.

+Compared to languages like C/C++, Python is slower.
+That said, Python can be easily extended with C/C++, which allows us to write computationally intensive code in C/C++ and create Python wrappers that can be used as Python modules.
+This gives us two advantages: first, the code is as fast as the original C/C++ code (since it is the actual C++ code working in background) and second, it is easier to code in Python than C/C++.
+OpenCV-Python is a Python wrapper for the original OpenCV C++ implementation.

+OpenCV-Python makes use of Numpy, which is a highly optimized library for numerical operations with a MATLAB-style syntax.
+All the OpenCV array structures are converted to and from Numpy arrays.
+This also makes it easier to integrate with other libraries that use Numpy such as SciPy and Matplotlib.

-## Installation
+# Installation
 ```
 pip install opencv-python
 ```

 ## Read
 - `openCV.imread(imagePath)` - load the image from the specified path
 - `openCV.imshow(frameName, image)` - display an image in a window
+- `openCV.imwrite(imagePath)` - save image in the specified path
 - `openCV.waitKey(0)` -  allows users to display a window for given milliseconds or until any key is pressed.
 If the parameter value is 0, you have to press any key from your keyboard to destroy the window, untill it will keep open.
-If the parameter value is other value instead of 0, it will automatically destroy the window after that amount of milliseconds
+If the parameter value is other value instead of 0, it will automatically destroy the window after that amount of milliseconds.
+It return value is the key that was pressed.
 - `openCV.destroyAllWindows()` - close all open window.
 [View More](https://www.geeksforgeeks.org/python-opencv-destroyallwindows-function/)
 - `destroyWindow(windName)` - close a specif window

 ## Draw Line